Elie Lighthouse Things to do in the East Neuk of Fife

 At Kingsbarns, you can play golf at one of the world’s best golf courses.
 Since 1793 golf has been played at Kingsbarns.

-The courses regularly co-host golfing championships including the annual Alfred Dunhill Links Championship with St Andrews and Carnoustie.
+The courses co-host golfing championships including the annual Alfred Dunhill Links Championship.
 Also, Kingsbarns Golf Links are listed in the World’s Top 100 Golf Courses.

 Cambo Sands

 The estate is run by the Erskine family and is the perfect venue for events such as weddings.
-Also, you can explore the stunning Victorian walled gardens, and peaceful woodland walks at the Cambo Estate and Gardens.
+Also, you can explore the stunning Victorian walled gardens at the Cambo Estate and Gardens.

 To explore the gardens it costs £5 per person.
 For some Scottish comfort food make sure to stop at the quirky Nosebag Cafe which is located in an old stable block.

-Additionally, you can go to Cambo Sands Beach (Kingsbarns Beach) and enjoy the golden sands which look over the North Sea.
-Here you can enjoy the natural space, soak up the beauty, and dip in the shallow water and rock pools.
+Additionally, you can go to Cambo Sands Beach (Kingsbarns Beach).
+Here, you enjoy the golden sands which look over the North Sea.
+Also, I enjoy the natural space and soaking up the beauty.

 There are excellent facilities including toilets and picnic tables.
 Also, you can access Cambo Estate from a path on the beach which goes through the woodland.